DangerDrome/GridUI/README.md

   - Video Player with custom controls
   - File Explorer with folder navigation
   - Node Graph for visual connections
+- **Context Menu**: Right-click anywhere on the grid to add items directly at that location
+- **Smart Z-Index Management**: Selected or newly added items are automatically brought to front
 - **Dark & Light Themes**: Switch between themes with a single click
 - **Persistent Settings**: Layout and preferences are saved to localStorage
 - **Responsive Design**: Works well on various screen sizes